CBT (Cognitive Behavioural Therapy) Diploma

 CBT can be used for any presenting problem including:

 Obsessive Compulsive Disorders (OCD)

-Dr Kato’s CBT Diploma Course is one of the specialist advanced courses in continuing professional development (CPD) and provides continuing education units (CEUs).
+Dr Kato’s CBT courses provide specialist advanced training providing continuing professional development (CPD) as well as continuing education units (CEUs).
 It is accredited in the UK and USA by a number of leading international professional bodies and organisations, including: